Everything You Need to Know About Types of Charging Ports

 MAGFAST’s power banks are the perfect solution for charging on the go.
 Unlike other power banks which have a couple of ways to input and output charge, MAGFAST’s have the monopoly.
 Even better, you won’t need any extra wires to do so.

 When it comes to charging your MAGFAST power bank, you can do so wirelessly.
 There is also micro-USB plus a built-in USB-C cable should you require.
-You could also magnetically snap a product – such as MAGFAST Road – to the likes of MAGFAST Life to charge up your portable power supply whilst on the go via the 12v car input.
+You could also magnetically snap a product – such as MAGFAST Road – to the likes of MAGFAST Life to charge up your long lasting portable charger whilst on the go via the 12v car input.

 Once your power bank is charged, it is ready to use.
 Whether you’re traveling, out at business meetings, or away on a camping trip, MAGFAST’s power banks mean you can top up your battery wherever you are without a mains supply.

 With MAGFAST’s power banks there are multiple ways to get power in to keep them topped up, and multiple ways to get power out to charge your devices.
 With Extreme, there’s an added extra: the 12V 500A port means that, with a set of MAGFAST jumper cables, you can even jump start your car – yes, really.